Bail $300K for former ‘Dances With Wolves’ actor in sex case

 NORTH LAS VEGAS, Nev.
-(AP) — Bail was set at $300,000 Wednesday for a former “Dances With Wolves” actor charged in Nevada with sexually abusing and trafficking Indigenous women and girls.
+(AP) — A judge on Wednesday set bail at $300,000 for a former “Dances With Wolves” actor charged in Nevada with sexually abusing and trafficking Indigenous women and girls.

 North Las Vegas Justice of the Peace Craig Newman said Nathan Chasing Horse must stay with a relative if he is released from jail.
-The 46-year-old, who played young Sioux tribe member Smiles a Lot in Kevin Costner’s 1990 Oscar-winning film, would be electronically monitored and have no access to drugs, alcohol or firearms, Newman said.
+The 46-year-old, who played young Sioux tribe member Smiles a Lot in Kevin Costner’s 1990 Oscar-winning film, would be electronically monitored and must have no access to drugs, alcohol or firearms, Newman said.
 He is barred from contacting any alleged victims or minors.

 Under Nevada law, Chasing Horse would have to pay 15% of the bail amount — $45,000 — to secure his release.
 His cheering supporters declined to talk to reporters as they left court after the brief hearing.
-Chasing Horse’s public defender did not immediately respond Wednesday morning to requests for comment.

 A prosecutor had requested $2 million bail, describing Chasing Horse as a danger to the community and a flight risk.
+Clark County Public Defender Kristy Holston asked the judge to set bail at $50,000.

 Authorities say Chasing Horse spent decades building a reputation among tribes in the United States and Canada as a “medicine man.”
 Authorities accuse him of abusing that position to physically and sexually assault women and girls, and take underage wives.